octosoft/adobe-scanner/README.md

 The current version of the scanner was tested with Python 3.11.6

 System-wide installation is recommended.
-If you install in the user context, you have to consider the user context for invocation of the script - for example from the OctoSAM Service Account.
+If you install Python in the user context, you have to consider the user context for invocation of the script - for example from the OctoSAM Service Account.

 Update pip and install the required python modules.